SimonVaughanDataAndCode/tonic/README.md

 ## Sampling

-Let's define a psterior to sample.
-Tis should be an R function that takes a vector of parameters as its first argument, and returns a (scalar) log density (up to some normalisation constant).
+Let's define a posterior to sample.
+Tis should be an R function that
+* takes a vector of parameters as its first argument,
+* returns a (scalar) log density (up to some normalisation constant,
+* return -Inf where the posterior is zero (e.g. because prior is zero).
 Here we'll use a multivariate normal as a simple example.

 ```R
   my_posterior <- function(theta) {